Call of Duty: WWII: Campaign

 On December 25, during the Battle of the Bulge, the platoon is surrounded by Germans.
-African-American combat engineer Howard (Russell Richardson) helps the platoon contact air support.
-On December 27, Daniels obtains intelligence from a German POW revealing that the Germans plan to destroy the bridge at Remagen, the last bridge over the Rhine.
+African-American combat engineer Marcus Howard (Russell Richardson) helps the platoon contact air support, then the player assumes control of Second Lieutenant Matthew Weber in his P-47 Thunderbolt of the 509th Fighter Squadron.
+On December 27, Daniels obtains intelligence from a German POW revealing that the Germans plan to destroy the bridge during the Battle of Remagen, the last bridge over the Rhine.
 After destroying the explosives in transit, the platoon attacks a nearby air base to destroy the remaining explosives.
 The attack fails, and Zussman is captured.
 Daniels disobeys Pierson and attempts to pursue the truck carrying Zussman, but is wounded and fails, with Pierson firing him from the platoon; Zussman is sent to a concentration camp.
 Daniels is awarded a Bronze Star for discovering the German intelligence, and given the option to return home to his pregnant wife.
 Daniels refuses, however, still desiring to rescue Zussman.
 While recovering, he learns from Davis that Pierson was actually demoted, after the Battle of Kasserine Pass, for disobeying orders to retreat in a failed attempt to save part of his platoon.
 Daniels confronts Pierson, who admits the truth, and allows Daniels to rejoin the platoon.

 On March 7, 1945, the platoon captures the last bridge over the Rhine.
 They head into Germany and search of Zussman, eventually reaching the Berga concentration camp, which they find abandoned; the camp's survivors were sent on a death march.
 Daniels finds and saves Zussman.
 With the war in Europe over, Daniels leaves his platoon and returns home to Texas, reuniting with his wife and newborn son.
 He visits the grave of his older brother, Paul (Chris Browning), who died during Daniels’ childhood after being attacked by a wolf that Daniels failed to shoot, and places his medal on the tombstone.